jeff1evesque/machine-learning/README.md

 ...
 ```

-Specifically, this syntax implements the ssh syntax `git@github.com:account/repo.git`, unlike the alternative sytnax:
+Specifically, this implements the ssh syntax `git@github.com:account/repo.git`, unlike the following alternatives:

 - `https://github.com/account/repot.git`
 - `git://github.com/account/repot.git`

 This allows r10k to clone the corresponding puppet module(s), without a deterrence of [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack).
-However, to implement the above syntax, SSH keys need to be generated, and properly assigned locally, as well as on github.
+However, to implement the above syntax, SSH keys need to be generated, and properly assigned locally, as well as on the github account.

 The following steps through how to implement the SSH keys with respect to github: